cravetzm/wur-osu-apples23/README.md

 ros2 launch ur_robot_driver ur_control.launch.py ur_type:=ur5e robot_ip:=YOUR_ROBOT_IP launch_rviz:=false initial_joint_controller:=forward_position_controller
 ```

 For the OSU robots, the robot IP is 169.254.177.231 or 169.254.177.232.

 It is often helpful to run the robot in headless mode using headless_mode:=true.
+However, note that if you are doing so, you must re-connect to the teach pendant via ros service calls whenever you switch to local mode.
+It is highly recommended that you instead keep the robot set to "automatic" and simply press play after sending commands via teach pendant.

 In another terminal, start MoveIt2 by running